jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The video above shows a "tech tree" of new technologies, tools, civic, and philosophy upgrades.
 In the real world, just like improving our technology, we also upgrade our philosophy with a "click."

-That's why citizens are free to interpret the ruling philosophy differently.
+But every citizens interprets the ruling philosophy differently.
+Which is why we have Conservative or Progressive.

-For example, we all believe in universal equality, where we all have the right to "Life, liberty, and the pursuit of happiness."
-But what does that mean in everyday life?
-We invented ideologies to give people political guidelines.
-Conservative or Progressive.
 Libertarian or Socialist.
 Republican or Democrat.
-Each ideology supports "Life, liberty, and the pursuit of happiness" but goes into detail by giving a list of specific policies to fight for (or against) like free health-care or unconditional gun-rights.

 But it's crucial to understand, every viewpoint is waiting to be upgraded by a more advanced version in the culture tree.

 Still, even with ideologies to guide our philosophical opinions, understanding our political views is hard.
 We all look up at the same doctrines—we all try to "think of the big picture," yet we arrive at different answers.
 Our opinions are a by-product of our psychology, job, skillset, family, geography, culture, ethnicity, religion, time-period.
 Who can understand how all these factors intermix to make a political opinion?
 Why does one friend cry tears of sadness, the other of joy, on the same election night?